flintlib/arb/doc/source/acb_dft.rst

 FFT algorithms
 -------------------------------------------------------------------------------

-Fast Fourier Transform techniques allow to compute efficiently all values `\hat f(\chi)` by reusing common computations.
+Fast Fourier transform techniques allow to compute efficiently all values `\hat f(\chi)` by reusing common computations.

 Specifically, if `H\triangleleft G` is a subgroup of size `M` and index